Trial of the 193: Outcome

 Punishments resulting from the trials themselves were severe (as was to be expected of the Tsarist government of that era): out of 193 defendants, three died during the course of the trial; five, including Myshkin and Voynaralsky, were sentenced to ten years' hard labour; ten to nine years; and three to five years; forty were exiled to Siberia.

 But about two thirds were acquitted.
-This of course meant that a great majority of the political prisoners had been rounded up in the mass arrests ordered by Tsar Alexander II were held in captivity for possibly years without sufficient evidence for a conviction.
-It also meant that went the trial, dozens of young radicals were set free, many of whom were hardened by their time in prison.
+This of course meant that a great majority of the political prisoners rounded up in the mass arrests ordered by Tsar Alexander II were held in captivity for possibly years without sufficient evidence for a conviction.
+It also meant that dozens of young radicals were set free, many of whom were hardened by their time in prison.
 Vera Figner, whose sister Lyida was one of those arrested, described the atmosphere in St Petersburg immediately after the trial:

-The overall effect of the arrests and the mismanaged trial was to the turn the populist movement from peaceful protest to violent terrorism.
+The overall effect of the arrests and the mismanaged trial was to turn the populist movement from peaceful protest to violent terrorism.
 The day after the trial ended, General Trepov was shot and seriously injured by Vera Zasulich in retaliation for the flogging of Bogolyubov.
 Several of the defendants who were acquitted went on to be members of Narodnaya Volya, the organisation that assassinated the Tsar Alexander II, including Sofia Perovskaya and Andrei Zhelyabov.